Homotopy theory for algebras over polynomial monads: Other definitions of graphs

 \subsection{Joyal-Street graphs}

-Joyal and Street in \cite{JS} gave a topological definition of graph.
-For them a {\it topological graph} is a Hausdorff space $G$ with a discrete closed subset $G_0$ (the set of vertices of $G$) such that $G\setminus G_0$ is a $1$-manifold without boundary (empty $1$-manifold is allowed).
-A {\it graph with boundary} is a pair $(\Gamma,\partial \Gamma)$ where $\Gamma$ is a compact topological graph and $\partial \Gamma$ (boundary points) is a subset of its set of vertices such that each $x\in \partial \Gamma$ is of degree $1.$ The last thing means that the space $V\setminus x$ has one connected component, where $V$ is a sufficiently small connected neighbourhood of $x.$ Morphisms between graphs with boundary are homeomorphisms which map vertices to vertices and boundary points to the boundary points.
+According to Joyal-Street \cite{JS} a {\it topological graph} is a Hausdorff space $G$ with a discrete closed subset $G_0$ (the set of vertices of $G$) such that $G\setminus G_0$ is a $1$-manifold without boundary (empty $1$-manifold is allowed).

+A {\it graph with boundary} is a pair $(\Gamma,\partial \Gamma)$ where $\Gamma$ is a compact topological graph and $\partial \Gamma$ is a subset of its set of vertices such that each $x\in \partial \Gamma$ is of degree $1.$ The last thing means that the space $V\setminus x$ has one connected component, where $V$ is a sufficiently small connected neighbourhood of $x.$ Morphisms between graphs with boundary are homeomorphisms taking vertices to vertices and boundary points to boundary points.